 There are about 720 gorillas remaining in the world and these are found in only three countries; Uganda, Rwanda and Democratic Republic of Congo.
 However due to the insecurities in the Congo forest, many gorillas fled the area to Uganda and Rwanda and this explains why half of the gorilla population is located in Bwindi Impenetrable conservation area in Uganda and also a larger number in volcanoes national park in Rwanda.
-This means that tourists visiting the area to track the rare endangered species find themselves having to choose to visit Bwindi impenetrable national park in Uganda or volcanoes national park in Rwanda.
+This means that tourists going for gorilla safaris to meet face to face with the critically endangered species find their way to Bwindi impenetrable national park in Uganda or volcanoes national park in Rwanda.

 Some tourists have however tracked gorillas in the two national parks and often find themselves comparing to see in which national park they have a better experience and value for their money.

 In this case, let’s make a comparison of Bwindi impenetrable national park and volcanoes national park basing on the tourist pre-tracking experience, distance and accessibility of the national park, gorilla experience and the people around the two national parks, the accommodation facilities and price of gorilla permits.

 Distance and accessibility of the two national parks